Child Support and College Expenses FAQ

 Get Legal Help with Your Questions About Child Support and College Expenses

-As with most issues in family law, a child's parents, rather than the courts, are best able to decide their child's educational needs and interests, considering their child's personality and preference.
-However, when an agreement cannot be reached with regard to child support and college expenses, it may be necessary to get professional legal help.
+As with most issues in family law, a child's parents, rather than the courts, can best decide their child's educational needs and interests, considering their child's personality and preferences.
+But when you can't agree on child support and college expenses, it may be necessary to get professional legal help.
+You may need legal advice on your child support case.
+Or you need help with other family court issues like child custody and parenting time.
 Get started today by contacting a family law attorney licensed in your state.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help